 Best Club A

 Best District Chair A

 Best Zone Chair A

 Environment Award A

 Humanitarian Award A

 Largest donation to Lions Clubs International Foundation A

 Largest donation to Lions Foundation of Canada A

 Lion of the Year A

 Most Eyeglasses Collected A

-Most Improved Club A
+A

 Outstanding Club President A

-Outstanding Club Secretary A
+A

+.
 Rookie of the Year A

+.
 Visitation (Three awards) - Clubs with 20 members & under,

-Clubs with 21 to 29 members, Clubs with 30 members and over A

-Recognition of District Governor and Cabinet Secretary- Treasurer A

-Diabetes Cavalcade Donation B
+, A

+• A

+В

-Highest Percentage of Membership Growth B
+.
+Highest Percentage of Membership Growth В

+Best Zone Chair Best Zone Chair Environment Award Humanitarian Award Largest donation to Lions Clubs International Foundation Largest donation to Lions Foundation of Canada Lion of the Year Most Eyeglasses Collected Most Improved Club Outstanding Club President Outstanding Club Secretary Rookie of the Year